🥾 How to Avoid Blisters, Fatigue & Gear Failures on the Trail

 🔁 Mid-Hike Habits That Help:

-- Re-adjust the straps every hour
+- Re-adjust straps every hour.

-- Air out your feet during snack breaks
+- Air out feet during snack breaks.

-- Reapply sunscreen or balm
+- Reapply sunscreen or balm when needed.

-- Listen to your body—pain is data
+- Listen to your body—pain is useful information.

 🧭 Final Thoughts: Prepared, Not Paranoid